hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + sort of randomized search
   + inspired by the biological mechanisms of natural selection and reconstruction
   + working throughout populations of possible solutions (generations)
-  + each solution in the search space represented as a finite length string (chromesome) over some finite set of symbols
+  + each solution in the search space represented as a finite length string (chromosome) over some finite set of symbols
   + using an objective (or fitness) function to evaluate the suitability of each solution
   + feature selection
     + each chromosome representing a feature subset